Asher B. Durand, Kindred Spirits, 1849

 After all, the idea of provincialism is based on a socio-cultural model in which ideas and goods converged and circulated primarily through a handful of urban centers (usually political or economic capitals), leaving everywhere else relatively isolated and therefore culturally inbred.

 But the advent of the Internet, not to mention the increased ease of travel, has made this model nearly obsolete as it applies to smaller urban centers.
 Not that Internet access or travel guarantees increased creativity or a more cosmopolitan outlook.
 Certainly anyone wanting to deepen her own ignorance can do that as well as someone hoping to broaden her horizons.
 What the Internet does is decentralize information, making one’s knowledge-set an individual choice rather than an environmental inevitability.
+Of course, this is only true for those who actually have access to the Internet.
+Poverty or lack of infrastructure—a serious issue in many rural districts—still prevent too many people from taking part in an increasingly global culture.
+Even these cases, however, represent a changeable and changing situation that differentiates them from the classic model of provincialism.

 For those of us fortunate enough to participate in the global stream of ideas, the world is wide open.
 Indeed, as countless authors have already noted, the greater problem now seems to be in knowing what to pay attention to and what to believe.
 One of the results of this new circumstance is that the role of major cultural institutions, including colleges and museums, has become to narrow and direct our focus rather than broaden our horizons.